 People need to buy and sell their homes, but the process is complicated.
 That is why they employ real estate agents: knowledgeable experts who love homes, and can help them get the best deal.
 As a real estate agent, you will have clients who will be selling their homes, and want to get the best price that the market will offer.
 You will act as a salesperson on their behalf, trying to get them a good amount of money.
 Other people will come to you wanting to buy a home.
 You will need to listen to their needs, and help them find the home of their dreams.

-Real Estate Agents must possess the following qualities and skills:
+Real Estate Agents should possess the following qualities and skills:

 Real Estate Agent Work Environment